 - Lay baby down drowsy, but slightly awake

 The weighted swaddle we recommend, as well as laying your baby down awake, but drowsy, are two big steps in getting your baby ready for easy sleep training.
-This swaddle for example, is unlike typical swaddles since it is weighted and helps induce sleep for your baby by increasing both serotonin and melatonin.
 When you combine this with laying a baby down awake, but sleepy, they are much more likely to be able to put themselves to sleep on their own.

 Here's one mom's success story with using a Dreamland Baby wearable blanket:

 "This product truly saved us.
 It gave us back our nights, and helped our little guy sleep 6-7 hours every night.
 I can't thank Dreamland Baby enough for making such an incredible product.
 I would suggest it for any new moms out there.”

 Once you have all of these great routines in place, and you're ready to formally sleep train to get your baby sleeping through the night, you'll want to prepare by doing a little research.

 This research will consist of going over the various sleep training methods and choosing the one that works best for your family and what you're comfortable with.
 Luckily, we've compiled a lot of that research for you right here!

 Sleep Training Methods and Implementation

 Though CIO (or cry it out) certainly is a sleep training method that some parents use, it is widely debated on whether or not this causes negative effects for your baby in the long run.
 Here we'll discuss several other methods that can work just as well but with a softer approach.
 Which means a lot less stress and tears for you, too.
 Because that's the last thing you need as a new parent!

 Rachel Mitchell likes to refer to sleep training instead as "sleep teaching" because she explains, "you are teaching your child the importance of healthy sleep by creating opportunities for better sleep and prioritizing sleep through healthy habits."